TritonDataCenter/rfd/rfd/0071/README.md

 ## Introduction

-This document will describe the proposed design and implementation of a client-side encryption mechanism for Manta, similar to the functionality provided by Amazon S3's Java, .NET, and Ruby SDKs.
+This document describes the proposed design and implementation of a client-side encryption mechanism for Manta, similar to the functionality provided by Amazon S3's Java, .NET, and Ruby SDKs.

-In section 1, we discuss the proposed design for this feature in detail: first outlining the changes needed to implement client-side encryption in a general sense, then reviewing design constraints and requirements for implementing such a feature in Manta, and finally, reasoning through each piece of the design.
+In section 1, we discuss the proposed design for this feature in detail: first outlining the changes needed to implement client-side encryption in a general sense, then reviewing design constraints and requirements for implementing such a feature in Manta, and finally, reasoning through each piece of the proposal.
 If you are interested in the motivation behind client-side encryption in Manta, you should read this section.

 In section 2, we provide a detailed summary of the design of the JDK implementation.

-In section 3, we provide a detailed summary of the design of the node.js implementation.
+In section 3, we provide a comprehensive overview of the design of the Node.js implementation.

 ## Terms